 If the task is 'Run only when user is logged in' then when the task starts it will pop-up a console window that can be distracting (and potentially steal input focus).
-To stop this from happening you can use Windows Scripting.
+To stop this from happening you can either use the Index Manager to launch the command or use Windows Scripting.

 Step 1.
 Create a script

 Save the following script to a file, e.g. "E:\Index.js"

 objShell.run("\"C:\\program files\\mythicsoft\\filelocator pro\\flpidx.exe\" -update -path \"C:\\Indexes\\Emails\"", 0, false);

 Step 2.
 Change the Task Scheduler command to

 Now when the index updates it should happen invisibly.